 Did I mention USB and micro-SD options hiding in the top of the unit and a security bolt in the bottom (which I immediately lost).
 You could of course use cloud storage if you wanted to (or none).
 For charging, you could feed the unit with AC (16-24v).
 Thinking about it if the batteries only last a matter of months without charging (no PIR as this eats current) that could be problematic so if you travel a lot, consider AC.

-Having said all of this, last month I put in a set of NEW (as against old reclaimed) batteries and a month later the indicator is still absolutely on FULL.
-I’m impressed.
+Having said all of this, in February 2020 I put in a set of NEW (as against old reclaimed) batteries and a month later the indicator was still absolutely on FULL.

 Good gadget.
 My idea of waterproof might vary from the standard Chinese definition so I may consider a little silicone around the back.

-I’m looking for tech info on using the video stream if anyone has this (the link at the start points back to the product).
+I’m looking for tech info on using the video stream if anyone has this (the link at the start points back to the product at Banggood).
 Right now, I have the spec for the camera including: 166 degree angle, 1920*1080 resolution, IR LED, 2-way audio, motion detection.